BlackOpsOne/Cheating-PSA/pages/bo1/Stealth-Cheating.md

 >
 > The only way to detect this is via an external program checking the game's memory and loaded DLL files.

-## GSC Injectors
-These are external programs that inject GSC scripts mid game.

-> [!CAUTION]
-> There is no way to detect this without an external program hooking into the game.

 ## Dvar/Command Writing
 This refers to the use of external programs to write to the command buffer, to either set a certain dvar or run a certain command.